ASFHyP3/OPERA-DISP-TMS/Design.md

 This is a lot of information, and we will need to ensure that we provide access to all of this data (or at least make it trackable) for every pixel in the mosaic.

 To do this, the 1x1 degree cumulative displacement COGs will have the following components:
-1. A Float32 short wavelength cumulative displacement band sourced directly from the products
+1. A Float64 short_wavelength_displacement band sourced directly from the products (hopefully can reduce to float32 or float16 pending conversation with OPERA team)
-2. A sidecar metadata file (likely a STAC item) containing frame, spatiotemporal reference data, and a link to an external tile frame image (see below)
+2. Geotiff metadata attributes containing frame, spatiotemporal reference data, and a link to an external tile frame image (see below)

-The sidecar metadata will contain the following fields:
+Geotiff metadata attributes will contain the following fields:
 1. List of OPERA frames present in the cumulative displacement COG
 2. The frame reference and secondary date in the format YYYY/MM/DD for each frame present in the tile
 3. The frame reference point location encoded as both the array coordinates (row/column) and the geographic coordinates of the reference pixel in the native projection of the frame for each frame present in the tile